cmang/gifterm/README.md

                             Output to file

 ## Credits/Licensing
-Copyright (c) 2015, Indy Joenz.
+Copyright (c) 2015,2021 Sam Foster.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: